 The Board shall not be obliged to accept the lowest quotation or tender but shall consider all aspects

 of the submitted documents to determine that best value for money is being obtained.

-11.3 The CEO shall have the authority to effect the purchase of goods and services each up to the value of
+11.3 The Clerk shall have the authority to effect the purchase of goods and services each up to the value of

-£5,000 not previously approved as part of the Board’s budgeted expenditure.
+£7,500 not previously approved as part of the Board’s budgeted expenditure.

 11.4 The Board’s or Chairman’s approval shall be sought for amounts in excess of the above figure unless

 the goods or services have been approved as part of the Board’s annual expenditure and accounted

 for within the approved estimates.

 11.5 All tenders received by the Board shall be opened in the presence of the Chairman or Vice Chairman

-and the CEO.
+and the Clerk.
 Tenders must be returned without any evidence of return Sender otherwise will be regarded as non compliant and void.
 Tenders must be returned on the correct format paperwork otherwise will be regarded as non compliant and void.
 Tenders should be returned with the correct return labels otherwise will be regarded as non compliant and void.
 If a single tender only is returned to the Board it will be subject to the same checks as if multiple tenders had been received.
 The Board will not automatically dismiss a single tender return but assess any tender return on its own merits.
 The Board will make a decision based upon the tender return assessment report.

-11.6 The Board agrees where JBA Consulting Shire Group IDB Management Team is asked by the Board to produce a Contract, Specification, Tender Process or Quotation, this work will be undertaken as part of the provision of Specialist Services Section of the W.E.M.
-Contract

 12. RETENTION OF DOCUMENTS